At Ripley’s Aquarium of Canada, we are dedicated to the health and safety of our animals as they are our highest priority.

 Ripley’s Aquarium of Canada voluntarily undergoes regular assessments by qualified zoo and aquarium associations such as the OSPCA (Ontario Society for the Prevention of Cruelty to Animals).

 Ripley’s Aquarium of Canada has the distinct pleasure of being a participant in the conservation and science programs of the following associations: AZA (Association of Zoos and Aquariums) and CAZA (Canadian Association of Zoos and Aquariums).
-We are currently in the process of receiving accreditations from both associations.
 The accreditation process is an independent verification with established criterions of animal care, education, conservation and research, which Ripley’s Aquarium of Canada meets and exceeds.
+In September 2015, Ripley’s Aquarium of Canada was granted accreditation by AZA’s independent Accreditation Commission.

 Do you have a question for our Husbandry team?
 Click here to contact one of our aquarists!
 They are here to kelp!